 If you have been with us for a while, you know we would always recommend the WP Mail SMTP plugin in your blog.
-It is one of the most trusted and popular WordPress SMTP plugin.
-And thankfully, WP Mail SMTP can be integrated with popular email services like Sendgrid, Mailgun, etc…
+It is one of the most trusted and popular WordPress SMTP plugins.
+And thankfully, WP Mail SMTP can be integrated with popular email services like SendGrid, GSuite, Mailgun, etc…

-Plus, it can be also linked with Amazon SES.
-In this post, we are going to show you how can you integrate WP Mail SMTP with Amazon SES.
+Plus, it can also be linked with Amazon SES.
+In this post, we will show you how you can integrate WP Mail SMTP with Amazon SES.

-Before that let’s have a look at how can WP Mail SMTP help you in this situation.
+Before that, let’s look at how WP Mail SMTP can help you in this situation.

 Let’s move to the tutorial.

-The first thing we need to do is, get the premium version of WP Mail SMTP.
+The first thing you need to do is, get the premium version of WP Mail SMTP.
 Right now, 4 premium plans are available for the plugin.

 If you are running only 1 website, you could easily purchase the Pro plan.
-If you need more powerful integrations, you might want to choose a higher plan.
+However, if you need more powerful integrations, you might want to choose a higher plan.

-Purchases can be done through your credit card or PayPal account.
-Once you got purchased the plugin, log in to your WP Mail SMTP account, download the latest version of WP Mail SMTP.
+Purchases can be made through your credit card or PayPal account.
+Once you purchased the plugin, log in to your WP Mail SMTP account, download the latest version of WP Mail SMTP.

 A valid license key is required for enabling automatic updates for the plugin.